nathanielknopf/Old_RFID/README.txt

 3. BASIC DESCRIPTION OF METHODOLOGY

+This section gives a rough outline of the two steps of Project Mus.

 ----------------------------------------

 3a.
 PART I (COLLECTION OF RAW DATA)

-In Part I, raw data is collected with TubeCode.py and WheelCode.py in conjunction with the Arduino setup.
+In PART I, raw data is collected with TubeCode.py and WheelCode.py in conjunction with the Arduino setup.
 This raw data includes the triggering of gates by specific mice (differentiated by their RFID tags), rotations of the wheels in each cage, and the times at which such events occurred.

 ----------------------------------------

 3b.
 PART II (PARSING RAW DATA FOR CLOCKLAB)

-In Part II, raw data is parsed into a format that can be input into CLOCKLAB for generation of actograms.
+Using the raw data from PART I, Parsing.py determines which wheel rotations should be attributed to which mice, and records that information to files for use with CLOCKLAB to generate actograms.

 -----------------------------------------------------------------------------------